I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 - For Your Eyes Only: Ian Fleming and James Bond - Ben Macintyre - Google Books

 "I am going to write the spy story to end all spy stories."
-One morning in February 1952, a journalist called Ian Fleming sat down at his desk and set about creating a fictional secret agent.
+One morning in February 1952, a journalist called Ian Fleming sat down at his desk and created a fictional secret agent.

 - Licence to Thrill: A Cultural History of the James Bond Films - James Chapman - Google Books